 Amphetamines are commonly known as speed or go-eey in New Zealand.
 They belong to a group of drugs called ‘psychostimulants' that stimulate the central nervous system.
 Amphetamines speed up the messages going to and from the brain to the body.

-Most amphetamines sold illegally contain a mixture of pure amphetamines and other substances such as sugar, glucose, bicarbonate of soda and ephedrine.
+Most amphetamines are sold illegally containing a mixture of pure amphetamines and other substances such as sugar, glucose, bicarbonate of soda and ephedrine.
 These additives can be highly poisonous.
 They can cause collapsed veins, tetanus, abscesses and damage to the heart, lungs, liver and brain.
 And because the user doesn't know whether they are using 5 per cent or 50 per cent pure amphetamines, it is easy to overdose by accident.

 Benzodiazepines (sometimes called ‘benzos') are depressants that work by slowing down the messages going to and from the brain to the body, including physical, mental and emotional responses.
 The benzodiazepine group contains more than twenty-four specific pharmaceutical drugs, each of which is sold under one or more brand names, are most often prescribed in tablet or capsule form, and come in a variety of colours and shapes.